 Bec’s extra Tips

 Why not experiment with different ingredients.
 Here is an opportunity to use up those dried fruits and nuts that are in the cupboard.
-But remember don’t go overboard with the quantities just substitute like for like.
-Purchase your flaxseed oil from a healthfood store or chemist.
-They keep it in a fridge or you can just grind some seeds in your food processor or TM and sprinkle them on just before you package it.
-I dont like to buy pre ground flaxseed as their integrity diminishes very quickly but grind them your self and their a winner with substantial health benefits.
+But remember, don’t go overboard with the quantities just substitute like for like.
+Purchase your flaxseed oil from a health food store or chemist.
+They keep it in a fridge, or you can just grind some seeds in your food processor or Thermomix and sprinkle them on just before you package it.
+I don’t like to buy pre-ground flaxseed because the good for you qualities diminish very quickly but grind them your self, and they’re a winner with substantial health benefits.